Ronimaloni/01-My-Goat-Blog/Outline.md

 ## optional other blog post

 Medicine cabinet and what to keep on hand.
+Basically a list of equipment and what each piece of equipment is used for.